0xSickb0y/windcorp/README.md

 ### Privilege Escalation

-To exploit the `checkserver.ps1` script, i've used out Account Operators privileges to reset the password of the user who owns the text file `hosts.txt` (brittanycr@windcorp.thm).
+To exploit the `checkserver.ps1` script, i've used our Account Operators privileges to reset the password of the user who owns the text file `hosts.txt` (brittanycr@windcorp.thm).

 ```powershell
 $ Set-ADAccountPassword -Identity brittanycr -Reset -NewPassword (ConvertTo-SecureString -AsPlainText "PASSWORD_HERE" -Force)